 Management of the registration system and maintenance of academic records are the primary responsibilities of the Office of the Registrar.
-InTouch, the ASU touch-tone telephone system for registration and fee payment, and the online registration system, accessible at any registrar site, including one at ASU West, ease the enrollment process and make ASU a national leader in the use of computerized registration.
+Registration is available through SunDial, the ASU touch-tone registration and fee payment system, or in person at the UASB Registrar site, OASIS General Information site at ASU East, or Registration Services at ASU West.
 The Student Information System stores academic records and improves the quality of data used in academic advising.
 The Office of the Registrar coordinates applications for graduation and undergraduate readmission, course changes and scheduling, transcript services, applications for residency, and verification of enrollment.
-For more information, call 480/968-5988, or visit the Web site at www.asu.edu/registrar.
+For more information, call 480/965-4747, or visit the Web site at www.asu.edu/registrar.